uguraksoyca/CustomerSegmentation/README.md

 ## 2.2) Create one single view by using create view statement

-## creating one view to calculate total points based on total spend, total orders and difference between last order date and customer's last order date
+## Ceating one view to calculate total points based on total spend, total orders and difference between last order date and customer's last order date
 create view customerordersview as select x.*,max(x.TotalOrdersByCustomer) over() as MaxOrdersByCustomer,min(x.DateDiffFromLastOrderByCustomer) over() as MinDateDiffFromLastOrder, <br>
 max(x.DateDiffFromLastOrderByCustomer) over() as MaxDateDiffFromLastOrder,avg(x.DateDiffFromLastOrderByCustomer) over() as AvgDateDiffFromLastOrder from ( <br>